mhgamboa/notes/Frontend/react-with-typescript.md

 # React With Typescript

-I'm following [this](https://youtube.com/playlist?list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK) tutorial.
-Thank you Codevolution for your awesome education materials!
+I'm following [this](https://youtube.com/playlist?list=PLC3y8-rFHvwi1AXijGTKM0BKtHzVC-LSK) tutorial, **but for future reference take a look at the [Typescript cheatsheet](https://github.com/typescript-cheatsheets/react)**.
+Thank you Codevolution (and typescript-cheatsheets) for your awesome education materials!

 1. Use `.ts` and `.tsx` files instead of `.js` and `.jsx` files